 Product evaluation based on business value points

-The measurement of business value points can show the rise and downs in the total business value of the product as a whole.
+The measurement of business value points can show the rise and fall of the total business value of the product.

-If the total business value points for a given period is higher than the total business value points for the previous period, this may indicate a previous undesired prioritization of the development tasks.
-In this way, the management offices can detect mistakes in management and take corrective measures.
+If the total business value points for a given period are more than the total business value points for a previous period, this may indicate an undesired prioritization of the development in the prior tasks.
+This way the management offices can detect mistakes in management and take corrective measures.

-An optimistic reason for higher business value points per period can be improved research practices or acquired new knowledge from stakeholders or users.
+An optimistic reason for a higher number of business value points per period can be improved research practices or acquired new knowledge from stakeholders or users.

-Normally, each subsequent period should have a less total sum of business value points, as work is prioritized by the business value points of each task.
+Normally, each subsequent period should have a lesser total sum of business value points, as work is prioritized by the business value points of each task.

 In theory, at some point, the expected business value points for a period will be 0, as there will be no more valuable development work.

 Tracking the fall in total business value points over periods may be a decision-making tool to close a product or project development.